-First of all, you need to create a list of required parts with their quantities and costs (professionally it is called a Bill of Materials or a BOM).
-Secondly, you should create a list of required operations to produce the final product, estimate length and cost of each operation (this list is called Routing).
+First of all, you need to create a list of required parts with their quantities and costs (Bill of Materials or BOM).
+Secondly, you should create a list of required operations to produce the final product and estimate the length and cost of each operation (this list is called Routing).
 Based on the routing you can calculate labor costs.
 Summing up all these values in the BOM and the routing gives you the estimated cost of the final product.
 (Learn more about why to use MRPeasy BOM Software)

 Is this value precise?

 Unfortunately, the answer is maybe.
 In the case of manufacturing, costs can always go over the quota (more materials consumed, more time spent, etc.) thus making the project unprofitable.